-Men often ask me, how much sex should we be having?
-Can there be a number answer to it?
-Like thrice a week, once a week, and so on..
+My clients and followers often ask me, how much sex should we be having?
+Can there be a numbered answer to it?
+Should it be twice or thrice a week?
+Or more?.

 Sex works for different people in a different way.
 It’s the classic chicken and egg dilemma.
-What comes first – happiness or frequent sex.
-For some people, frequent sex is what makes them happier in the relationship whereas for others happiness and the connection is a precondition to feeling desirous of having sex.
+What comes first – happiness or frequent sex?
+For some people, frequent sex is what makes them happier in the relationship, whereas for others, happiness and the connection they have to their partner that ignites their desire towards sex.

 Throwing out an overly simplistic rule like “have sex thrice a week” doesn’t help matters much.
 There are three main reasons why I don’t support this thrice-a-week standard:

 I’ve seen the stifling effects that these kind of rules and instructions can have on couples.
-We get bombarded by so many advices about what we’re “supposed” to do when it comes to sex (“be sexy but not too much for her”, “wait for him to initiate”, “try this position, this toy, this technique” etc).
+We get bombarded by so much advice about what we’re “supposed” to do when it comes to sex (“be sexy, but not too much for her”, “wait for him to initiate”, “try this position, this toy, this technique” etc).
 Throwing another arbitrary rule on the table only makes the couple feel more anxiety.
 It means indirectly that they’re not “normal” or not measuring up and this can cripple the overall morale of the couple.